Intel® Identity Protection Technology (Intel® IPT)

-Protecting your identity and business data stored in the cloud requires strong authentication that is ideally rooted in hardware.
+Protecting your identity and business data requires strong authentication that's ideally rooted in hardware.
 Hardware-based authentication is widely regarded by security experts as a more effective approach than software-only authentication.

-1. No system can provide absolute security under all conditions.
-Requires an Intel® Identity Protection Technology (Intel® IPT)–enabled system, including a 2nd or higher generation Intel® Core™ processor, an enabled chipset, firmware, software, and participating web site.
-Consult your system manufacturer.
+No computer system can provide absolute security.
+Requires an Intel® Identity Protection Technology-enabled system, including an enabled Intel® processor, enabled chipset, firmware, software, and Intel integrated graphics (in some cases) and participating website/service.
 Intel assumes no liability for lost or stolen data and/or systems or any resulting damages.
-For more information, visit http://ipt.intel.com.
+Consult your system manufacturer and/or software vendor for more information.